 Ian shared that he found the first solo trip the hardest.
 “I very nearly booked a flight home whilst waiting for a connection to Singapore.”
 But I think Max had the best line of all.
 He said that the hardest part is “getting out the door.
 The rest flows like wine.”

 For anyone experiencing those first-day jitters, this is a great read—also contributed by members of the Solo Travel Society to help an anxious first-time traveler: When You’re Feeling Overwhelmed: 43 Tips for Traveling Alone.

 Jennifer has found that the hardest part of traveling solo is “Being sick!
 I was down with fever and diarrhea on my last 2 days in Cambodia.
 I had to “crawl” to the nearest pharmacy to get meds.”
 Likewise, Karen hated “Falling sick and having to drag my aching self to the pharmacy.”

 Getting sick can be an isolating experience at home, so it stands to reason that the feeling would be heightened when traveling solo.
 In fact, Sabrina refers to getting really ill while traveling solo as “I want my Mommy” status.
 For that reason, it’s wise to engage in as much prevention as possible.
-Here are tips to prevent 5 travel-related health problems.
+Here are tips to prevent and treat health problems as you travel.